lagillenwater/Cartoomics/README.md

 nodevectors>=0.1.23
 igraph>=0.9.10
 ```

 ## Installation

 ```
 git clone https://github.com/<git_username>/Cartoomics-Grant
 ```

-To create an environment with all dependencies and activate the environment, run the following command:
+To create an environment with all dependencies and activate the environment, run the following commands:

 ```
+conda create -n Cartoomics
-conda env create -f environment.yml conda activate cartoomics
+conda activate Cartoomics
+pip install -r requirements.txt
 ```
 Ensure that Cytoscape (any version later than 3.8.0) is up and running before continuing.